danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/README.md

 - [x] modify disk plates to enable any form of airflow along enclosure
 - [x] explain how images are rendered
 - [x] explain how code is structured, remove scad/README.md
-- [-] final object code improvements
+- [x] final object code improvements
 - [x] final print, finalization of print settings and materials
-- [ ] photos and model publication on Printables.com
+- [x] photos and model publication on Printables.com
+- [ ] further improvements

 ## Repository structure